Get your copy of the ACSM CPT exam cheat sheet. It helps immensely for studying for the exam.

 Carpel tunnel syndrome is another big issue that happens due to median nerve entrapment in the anterior side of the wrist.

 - Ligaments – The anterior, posterior, and interosseus ligaments are used to bind the sacroiliac joint.
-Many intrinsic ligaments stabilize the hip joint, like the iliofemoral, pubofemoral, and the ischiofemoral ligaments.
+Many intrinsic ligaments stabilize the hip joint, like the iliofemoral, pubofemoral, and ischiofemoral ligaments.

 - Joints – The pubic symphysis, sacroiliac, and hip joint act as the main joints in this region.